grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/migrating-from-consul-to-memberlist.md

 }
 ```

-This will not trigger new restart of components.
+This will not trigger new restart of Mimir components.
 After applying this change, you are finished.